First do these free things upon arrival in Rome. Then follow Liz Gilbert advice and eat your way through the city on the saved money.

 3. Wander through the Villa Borghese Gardens

-Some free things to do in Rome are not as obvious as you might think.
-While you need to pay to visit the Villa Borghese Gallery, strolling through the Villa Borghese Gardens is free of charge.
+Some of the free places to enjoy in Rome are hidden behind their paid parent-attractions.
+While you need to purchase a ticket to visit the Villa Borghese Gallery, strolling through the Villa Borghese Gardens is free of charge.

 4. The Spanish Steps

-The Trevi Fountain is one more place to add to your list of free things to do in Rome.
-This Roman landmark is considered the largest Baroque fountain in the city and one of the most famous fountains in the world.
-They say when you toss a coin into the Trevi Fountain, you ensure your return to Rome.
-Calculating the amount of money thrown into the fountain during a day, this free attraction surely collects its entrance fees after all.
+The Trevi Fountain is another epic place to add to your list of the free attractions in Rome.
+This Roman landmark is the largest Baroque fountain in the city and one of the most famous fountains in the world.

 6. Step into St. Peter’s Basilica

-Built in the Renaissance style, St. Peter’s Basilica is one of the most famous catholic churches in the world.
-For many it’s the main reason to travel to Rome (to be exact, to Vatican City).
-And yet, despite its fame and glory, St. Peter’s Basilica belongs to a wide range of free things to do in Rome.
-But make sure to devote enough time for this visit, as half of it you might spend in line to enter the basilica.
+Built in the Renaissance style, the St. Peter’s Basilica is one of the most famous catholic churches in the world.
+For many, it’s the main reason to travel to Rome.
+And yet, despite its fame and glory, the St. Peter’s Basilica doesn’t have any admission fees.

 8. Enjoy Free Rome at Piazza Navona

-Piazza Navona is by far one of my favorite free things to do in Rome.
-Built on the site of the Stadium of Domitian, the place astounds with its size, baroque palaces and churches, and opulent fountains.
+Piazza Navona is by far one of my favorite free places to sit and people-watch in Rome.
+Built on the site of the former Stadium of Domitian, the place astounds with its grand size, baroque palaces and churches, and opulent fountains.

-To take advantage of free Rome, make sure to plan your visit on the first Sunday of the month.
-On this day over 25 museums, galleries, and gardens welcome locals and visitors free of charge.
-For a full list of free museums check here.
+To take advantage of affordable places in Rome, plan your visit on the first Sunday of the month.
+On this day, more than 25 museums, galleries, and gardens welcome locals and visitors free of charge.

-Unless you visit Rome on the first Sunday of the month, the Roman Forum doesn’t fall under the category of free things.
+Unless you visit Rome on the first Sunday of the month, the Roman Forum doesn’t fall into the category of the free things.
 Fear not, though.
 If you want to save some money, you can still see a lot of it from the street.
-Wide sidewalk at the Via dei Fori Imperiali is a good place to start.
+A wide sidewalk at the Via dei Fori Imperiali is a good place to start.